 $ |

-If your mechanic tells you something different to the guide above, ask why.
+If your local mechanic tells you something different to the guide above, ask why.
 Ask them to refer to your logbook and ensure you haven’t had major parts replaced at the last service.

-An important, yet often overlooked consideration to how often should you service your car is your driving style.
+An important, yet often overlooked consideration to how often you should service your car is your driving style.
 This affects how soon your engine oil degrades, the likely wear and tear on your brakes, timing belt and so on.

 A driver who lives in a high-density area, drives a lot of short trips but also takes long drives to visit family and on weekends and never drives in extreme conditions can safely stick to their car’s recommended service schedule.
-As a result, the car would run like clockwork, only require minor repairs, and save hundreds of dollars a year on fuel.
+As a result, the car would run like clockwork, only require minor car repairs, and save hundreds of dollars a year on fuel.

 By contrast, a driver who does a lot of short city trips and rarely drives on a highway, zips through traffic and often leaves heavy things like gym gear in the boot would need to service their car at least every six months or more frequently.
 If they don’t, they’ll find their car often makes strange noises, the vehicle will be more likely to break down and the result will be heavy expenses.